Floer homology and non-fibered knot detection: Introduction

 \subsection{Acknowledgements}

 We thank Anna Beliakova, Nathan Dunfield, Matt Hedden, Jen Hom, Siddhi Krishna, Zhenkun Li, Tye Lidman, Nikolai Saveliev, Josh Wang, and Fan Ye for helpful and interesting conversations related to this work.
+We are grateful to the referees for all of their feedback, and in particular for a substantial simplification to the proof of Lemma~\ref{lem:boundary-b-not-meridian}.
 We also note that Zhenkun and Fan independently discovered some of the results in \S\ref{sec:nearly-fibered}--\S\ref{sec:C}.